 Looking for that perfect gift for the bourbon lover in your life?
 Although a bottle is a safe bet, there are a ton of other great options to consider.
 "If I were buying a gift for a bourbon-loving pal, I would create a little gift pack to create an at-home unique Old Fashioned,” says Crystal Chasse, the beverage director of Talk Story, a rooftop bar at the McCarren Hotel in New York.
-"I would make sure to include some of my favorite unique bitters for bourbon drinks ...
-Add in some beautiful glassware and a unique ice tray, and you’re set!"
+"I would make sure to include some of my favorite unique bitters for bourbon drinks ... add in some beautiful glassware and a unique ice tray, and you’re set!"
+A visually striking and practical gift, the Corkcicle Whiskey Wedge is our top pick.

 From orange twists to whiskey stones, here are the best gifts for bourbon lovers, according to beverage professionals and bourbon distillers.